 The major undergraduate programs offered by the Music Department provide students with the fundamental knowledge and technical capabilities necessary for the pursuit of graduate studies or professional activities.
 These programs, as well as the minor and the many possibilities for a double major, are also components of a liberal arts education and in that context provide preparation for a variety of careers.

 Course offerings include a variety of introductory and advanced lectures and lab courses in composition, history and literature, theory, and performance.
 Seminars, independent study, and internships are also available for majors.
 Students intending to pursue graduate study in musicology or theory are urged to enroll in foreign language study.

 Opportunities for participation in various performance ensembles are provided for majors and nonmajors.
-Individualized performance instruction for students not in the Departmental Programs may be available by consent of the instructor and the department chair.
 The department sponsors concerts by its ensembles, faculty, students, and guest artists each semester.